medg73/TerrainGenerator/README.txt

 TODO:
-change hexlib to use List instead of [] in returns from public methods? fixup UI to have drawing panel with different things to draw clean up hexpanel clean up hexboard
+change hexlib to use List instead of [] in returns from public methods? fixup UI to have drawing panel with different things to draw should start w/blank board and have options for drawing, adding random terrain clean up hexpanel clean up hexboard